PabloVallejo/infiniteloops-website/_docs/v1/projects.md

     └── app.js
 {% endhighlight %}

-There are three important files so I will address one by one.
+There are two important files so I will address one by one.

-#### package.json

-Here will be all the dependencies that our script will use, for this example I will install slack-node package, so I will use this command inside the project folder:

-{% highlight bash linenos %}
-npm install slack-node --save
-{% endhighlight %}

 #### app.js